Guide on transfering contacts from HTC Desire to Nokia E72

 Transfer contacts from your HTC Desire to the cloud server

-First, download PhoneCopy for Android to your phone.
+First, download PhoneCopy for Android (VERSION 2.2 and higher ONLY) to your phone.
 It's free.
 Install it and then follow these steps.

 And now it's time to transfer contacts to your Nokia E72

 This manual should work for all S60 3rd Edition, Feature Pack 1 (Symbian OS v9.2) phones which are: Nokia 5630 XpressMusic, Nokia 5730 XpressMusic, Nokia 6210 Navigator, Nokia 6220 classic, Nokia 6650 fold, Nokia 6700 slide, Nokia 6710 Navigator, Nokia 6720 classic, Nokia 6730 classic, Nokia 6760 slide, Nokia E52, Nokia E55, Nokia E72, Nokia E73 Mode, Nokia E75, Nokia N78, Nokia N79, Nokia N85, Nokia N86 8MP, Nokia N96, Nokia C5-00, Nokia C5-01, Nokia E5-00, Nokia X5-00 and Nokia X5-01